| Graphics: | ![]() ![]() ![]() ![]() 4 |

 Background:

-I've been watching Patlabor for over two years now through fan-subtitled videos.
-Patlabor has recently been released on video: the movies, the TV series, and the OVAs are all released or are being released domestically by various anime companies.
-It's an SF anime series set in the immediate future, kind of an alternate reality (hmmm... sounds like an episode of Sliders).
+Patlabor was an SF manga/anime series set in the then-immediate future (the late '90s), which would make it an alternate timeline now.
 A dam has been built across Tokyo Bay, which has been drained for real estate development.
 This is called the Babylon Project.
 Giant mecha, or "Labors," have been developed at this time.
 Some are military, some are for construction.
 The Patlabor Mobile Police was made to patrol and control the activities of Labors and to make sure that their use is not to be abused.
 The story for the Patlabor game involves the characters of the SV2 Second Unit.
 The characters in the game are Captain Gotoh, Forwards Noa Izumi and Isao Ohta, Backups Asuma Shinohara and Takeo Kumagami, drivers Hiromi Yamazaki and Mikiyasu Shinshi, as well as Seitaro Sakaki and Shigeo Shiba.
 The events of this game start on January 7, 2001.
-This is after Kanuka Clancy has been replaced with Takeo Kumagami.
+Kanuka Clancy is not in this game, and instead you will see Takeo Kumagami.
+The uniforms that are worn are that of the manga as opposed to the anime, which would set this game in the manga continuity.
+Actually, there are at least three continuities for Patlabor: the manga, the OVA, and the TV series.
+If there are any others, I almost don't want to know.

 The Game: